lemerch/lemerch/README.md

 Hi, I am Dmitry from Moscow.
-Passionate about Microsoft services, Windows & PowerShell.
-Learning technologies that I found interesting.
+Here you can find part of my projects &w&
 [telegram]: https://t.me/redltoor